chugah/sparta-plaesent-fashion-site/README.md

       - Single column design used for mobile devices in portrait orientation
       - The carousel is prominent in mobile landscape orientation and user must scroll to see the various posts
-      - React modules were used to handle the Carousel (not built from scratch)
+      - React modules were used to handle the Carousel and the hamburger menu
       - The navigation bar position set to sticky

   - Application is structured into 2 principal folders:  public and source.